Netcracker/KubeMarine/documentation/Installation.md

   authenticated-issuer-discovery: false
 ```

-By default KubeMarine sets this flag to `false`,
+By default, KubeMarine sets this flag to `false`,
 which allows unauthenticated access to
 service account issuer discovery endpoint, usually found at
 `https://<cluster_ip>:6443/.well-known/openid-configuration/`.